And even if you don’t have a disorder, you may be experiencing symptoms of anxiety in your daily life—it’s a normal response to stressful situations.

-- Chamomile: Scientific research has found chamomile, including chamomile tea, to have positive effects on sleep quality and general anxiety disorder, or GAD.
+- Chamomile: Scientific research has found chamomile, including chamomile tea, to have positive effects on sleep quality and general anxiety disorder (GAD).

-Keep in mind that these supplements are generally not FDA regulated, and either the supplements and vitamins themselves, or the compounds they are packaged with, could negatively interact with other drugs.
+Keep in mind that most herbal supplements are generally not FDA regulated, and either the supplements and vitamins themselves, or the compounds they are packaged with could negatively interact with other drugs.

-Always consult with a doctor for medical advice before you try a new supplement, especially if you have any preexisting health conditions or you’re on any prescription medications, including antidepressants, antibiotics, and blood thinners.
+Always consult a doctor for medical advice before trying a new supplement, especially if you have any preexisting health conditions or are on any prescription medications, including antidepressants, antibiotics, and blood thinners.

 Smoking can cause a variety of diseases and physical ailments, including an increased risk of lung disease, heart disease, and several types of cancer.
 But it can also wreak havoc on mental health.

-Research shows that nicotine contributes to the development, maintenance, and reoccurrence of anxiety disorders.
+For instance, research shows that nicotine, which is a content of cigarettes and most vaping products, contribute to the development, maintenance, and reoccurrence of anxiety disorders.

 Like caffeine, nicotine is a stimulant, which can cause symptoms similar to anxiety or panic attacks.
 At the same time, stopping smoking suddenly can cause nicotine withdrawal, which can also cause anxiety attacks.

-If you smoke and suffer from anxiety, quitting could improve your health in many ways.
+If you smoke and experience anxiety, quitting could improve your health in many ways.
 Ask your medical provider or a K doctor about tools that could help you quit safely and effectively.

 Alcohol may provide temporary comfort, but it’s not helpful for managing anxiety symptoms in the long term.
 Many people with alcohol use disorders also have anxiety disorders.